vladrpurcarea/CaRM/README.md

 The `carm` folder contains the entire `CaRM` installation, including the database and config file.
 It also contains the static frontend assets.

+The install script should autodetermine the install location and ask for confirmation .
+Still, if that is not successful, it can be modified in `carm.conf`:

+	{
+		installLocation: "/home/user/carm"
+		...
+	}

+See the `Config` section below.

 # Internals

 `CaRM` runs a Hunchentoot server that serves the JSON API and the static frontend assets.